Mixed

 Thunderbolt

 You're catching Larvitar first, not Tyranitar.
-Larvitar appears at decent rates in the encounters below.
+Larvitar appears at moderate rates in the encounters below.
 The step cards map the full 3-stage chain with evolution methods between each stage.

 How to Obtain Tyranitar in Crystal